 Well, we know that one good thing that came out of Portuguese’s colonial past is the food!
 In fact, the extra-famous piri piri pepper comes from Portugal’s former colonies in Africa, namely Mozambique and Angola.
 Cantinho do Aziz is a restaurant that specializes in dishes from that region.
 And chicken piri piri is probably the most famous of them all.
 The place itself is unique, ten tables under umbrellas in the Moorish part of Lisbon, and the prices can’t be beat!

-Hop on an Air Transat flight to Lisbon and taste the best food the Portuguese capital has to offer.
+Hop on ant flight to Lisbon with Air Transat and taste the best food the Portuguese capital has to offer.